PatWie/CppNumericalSolvers/README.md

 - L-BFGS solver
 - L-BFGS-B solver

+The benchmark-file contains the following test functions:

+*Rosenbrock, Beale, GoldsteinPrice, Booth, Matyas, Levi*

+Further test-functions are planned.

 For checking your gradient this library use high-order central difference.

 # Usage
-There are currently two ways to use this library: directly in your C++ code or in MATLAB by calling the mex-File.
+There are currently two ways to use this library: directly in your C++ code or in MATLAB by calling the provided mex-File.

 ## C++